Sky TV blames Covid, war as new box delayed

 Vodafone pushed ahead with its own Vodafone TV box as a Sky partner.
 Then Sky CEO John Fellet initiated work on a next-generation Android box, which was showcased to investors - only for the project to be axed by Martin Stewart after he took over the chief executive role in 2018.
 It was later rebooted, and has been seen through to its near-rollout stage by the pay-TV provider's latest boss, Sophie Moloney.

-Last month saw another strategic complication as Sky TV entered talks to buy MediaWorks but ultimately walked from the deal after an investor backlash.
+Last month another strategic complication came as Sky TV entered talks to buy MediaWorks but ultimately walked from the deal after an investor backlash.

 Sky shares closed Tuesday at $2.39.
 The stock is up 39 per cent for the year amid subscriber gains and stronger financials that the company says will allow it to resume its dividend from September.